Boiler not working?

 Is it freezing cold weather outside?

-Freezing cold weather can cause boiler condensate pipes that run outside to freeze, which can prevent the boiler from functioning.
-The condensate pipe is a white plastic pipe which runs to a drain.
-Pour warm water (not boiling) over the pipe to unfreeze the blockage.
-Once clear your boiler may need to be reset.
+Freezing cold weather can cause pipes running outside to freeze, which can prevent the boiler from working.
+The pipe is a plastic white pipe that runs into a drain.
+Pour warm (not boiling) water over the hose to thaw.
+When it's clear you may need to do a boiler reset.

 Have you had a power cut recently?

-If you have, your boiler’s timer might have reset - which means getting it working again could be as simple as re-programming it with your times.
-Take a look at its instruction manual for a reminder on how to do this.
+If yes, your boiler may need the timer reset – which means getting it working again can be as simple as reprogramming it with your times.
+Check out the instruction manual to remind you how to do this.

-If it’s showing a reading of one bar or less, low pressure could be the reason why your boiler’s not working.
-Topping up the pressure yourself is usually straightforward - follow the steps in your boiler’s manual.
+If it shows a reading of one bar or less, low pressure could be the reason why your boiler isn't working.
+Increasing the pressure yourself is usually easy enough – follow the steps in the boiler manual.

 Turn your room thermostat to 21 degrees or higher.